Upcoming Events

 The mission of Journey to Nia ™ is to center Black joy, and to eradicate anti-Black racism in early childhood through transformative professional development.
 Our retreat is designed for early childhood leaders and educator leaders serving children from birth to 8 years old looking to shift the learning environments to ensure that Black children thrive.
 Our retreat explores the following:

-Read more about our retreat here and fill out the interest form for 2024!
+Read more about our retreat here and register!

 2023-24 Oakland Early Learning Symposium